 Coincidentally, the first thing you do when planning the future direction of a company is to write your business plan.
 Other than the financial implications of overpromising or underperforming, you make a statement of your corporate brand values, your belief system and how those that work with you will also benefit from your vision.

 But I’m getting ahead of myself, first things first, we need to make the new company official!

-So, the launch of Outlook Video Ltd was a proud, but intimate gathering of some of The Group in our little Video office, but we took the opportunity to scoff some pastries, enjoy a glass or two of bubbles, as Herb Alpert played in the background, and we tittered about the good ole days of tape and analogue video!
+So, the launch of Outlook Video Ltd was a proud, but intimate gathering of some of the Group in our little Video office.
+We took the opportunity to scoff some pastries, enjoy a glass or two of bubbles and titter about the good ol’ days of tape and analogue video as Herb Alpert played in the background!

 The video department has come along way from its original set-up as a support system to the Events team.
-We’ve also enjoyed an incredible period of change over the last 5 years for the technical developments that video has seen as format.
-Not just the hardware and how it is created but also how it can be distributed and consumed.
+We’ve also enjoyed an incredible period of change over the last five years for the technical developments that video has seen as format.
+Not just the hardware and how it is created, but also how it can be distributed and consumed.

-Ok, we we’ve popped a cork and raised our glasses, time to bring it back what do I want to achieve?
-To quote Habit 2 – “Begin with the end in mind”.
+OK, we’ve popped a cork and raised our glasses, what do I want to achieve?
+To quote Habit Two: ‘Begin with the end in mind.’
 Or put simply, what ‘principles’ will be driving our voyage?
 Maybe these words from a recent Group RFI response covers it pretty well!

-“We earn client trust quickly by playing our role with consistency, delivering their projects with pro-activity and intelligence; however small or large the end goal, we will always add value where appropriate through our skills and our insights.
-Our aim is to make the tasks of everyone involved in any project easier to achieve, not harder, whilst ensuring we meet our client’s objectives first, not ours; At Outlook, our promise is to make you a hero, not us.”
+‘We earn client trust quickly by playing our role with consistency, delivering their projects with proactivity and intelligence.
+However small or large the end goal, we will always add value where appropriate through our skills and our insights.
+Our aim is to make tasks easier to achieve, while ensuring we meet our client’s objectives first.
+At Outlook, our promise is to make you a hero, not us.’